OfficeDev/hands-on-labs/O3659/O3659-2 OfficeAddinWebSDK/Lab.md

 9. The add in should now appear in the right task pane.
 Click close and save your Excel file.

-6. Navigate to [https://msdn.microsoft.com/en-us/office/office365/howto/add-common-consent-manually] to create your application in Azure and attain your **Client ID**.
+6. Your **Client ID**: 6fd45769-7a1e-4dc5-a876-90fa781b3d3e.
 Note this ID as it will be used later in the lab.

-7. Add your http://localhost address to your RedirectURI in Azure.
+7. Please use the following redirect URI in your code: http://localhost:55073

 8. Double-click the ExcelAddIn App for Office project.